-Since July 2018, I am a habilitation fellow (~fixed-term assistant professor in the US-system)[*] at the University of Tübingen, Germany, financed through the Margarethe von Wrangell program of the Ministry of Science, Research and the Arts Baden-Württemberg.
+I am a junior research group leader and habilitation fellow (roughly similar to fixed-term assistant professor in the US-system)[*] at the University of Tübingen, Germany, financed through the Margarete von Wrangell program of the Ministry of Science, Research and the Arts Baden-Württemberg.

 Previously, I held a research fellowship with the European Space Agency (ESA) at the European Space Research and Technology Centre (ESTEC) in the Netherlands (2017-2018).
 Prior to ESA, I was a postdoc at the Massachusetts Institute of Technology (MIT) in Cambridge/Boston, MA, USA (2014-2016).
 I did my PhD at the Remeis Observatory, Bamberg and the Erlangen Centre for Astroparticle Physics (ECAP) and my diploma at the Ludwig Maximilians University in Munich, both in Germany.
 For a full professional CV, please get in touch with me directly.

 [*]If you are confused by the German system, here is the Wikipedia entry.

 Research Interests & Publications

 My main scientific interest are two of the most extreme environments in our universe: the vicinity of accreting black holes and neutron stars and the winds of the massive supergiant stars.
 To study them, I mainly use space-based observations of X-ray binaries, i.e., binary systems consisting of a compact object (black hole or neutron star) and a normal companion star.
 I am also developing analysis tools and contributing to the instrumentation for (space-based) X-ray telescopes.